 Founder, Pulitzer Book Club

-Thank You to those who helped create this website, including Travis Morin and Tradewinds Marketing, Lynn Hoban, Ann Jabro and her students, Ross Krumlish, Sheryl Smikle, Diane Greenwood, Patty Rappazzo, Cindy Baum-Baicker, and Eileen McGovern.
-Special thanks to the generous, smart pioneers who contributed as Featured Readers for the launch of the Pulitzer Book Club.
-Most of all thanks to my parents for everything, including all of those trips to the library.
+Thank You to those who helped create this website, including Travis Morin and Tradewinds Marketing, Lynn Hoban, Ann Jabro and her students, Ross Krumlish, Sheryl Smikle, Diane Greenwood, Patty Rappazzo, Cindy Baum-Baicker, Eileen McGovern, and Jane Williams.
+Special thanks to the generous, insightful pioneers who contributed as Featured Readers for the launch of the Pulitzer Book Club.
+Most of all, thanks to my parents for everything, including those many trips to the library.